Beladice

 Beladice (Bélád) is a village and municipality in Zlaté Moravce District of the Nitra Region, in western-central Slovakia.
 It is located in the lowhilled area and in the near of R1 expressway.

 History

 In historical records the village was first mentioned in 1156.

 Geography

 The municipality lies at an altitude of 170 metres and covers an area of 22.408 km2.
 It has a population of about 1525 people.

+Population

 Ethnicity

 The population is roughly 98.5% Slovak.

 Facilities

 The village has a small public library a gym and football pitch.